 In some cases, there are opportunities to adapt industrial and power generation facilities that were initially designed to use fossil fuels (coal, oil or gas), to accept a proportion of alternative fuels derived from waste.
-This is called 'co-combustion or 'fuel replacement'.
+This is called 'cocombustion or 'fuel replacement'.
 The most common types of facilities in which co-combustion occurs includes power plants, brick works and cement kilns.

-Other indirect EfW pathways include the processing of waste to produce combustible Refused Derived Fuels (RDF).
+Other indirect EfW pathways include the processing of waste to produce combustible refuse derived fuels (RDF).
 This is achieved using mechanical sorting and processing techniques such as screening, crushing and grinding at facilities known as materials recovery facilities (MRF) or, if it involves a form of thermal pre-treatment, mechanical heat treatment (MHT).
 In addition, some processes such as mechanical biological treatment (MBT) can also separate organic material for biological processing such as anaerobic digestion.

-What's in scope of this guideline
+What's in the scope of this guideline

-This guideline is intended to apply to all processes and technologies, including waste preparation/sorting processes, that recover energy or fuel from the thermal or biological processing of solid and liquid waste, as described in the previous section.
-Whilst it covers all currently known or developing types of EfW technologies and processes, it primarily focuses on thermal treatment.
+This guideline is intended to apply to all processes and technologies that recover energy or fuel from the thermal or biological processing of solid and liquid waste as described in the previous section, and includes waste preparation/sorting processes.
+Whilst it covers all currently known or developing types of EfW technologies and processes, this guideline primarily focuses on thermal treatment.

-The government will work with industry to anticipate the array of new technologies likely to enter the Victorian market, and will provide regulatory certainty by continually updating guidance notes that set out regulatory requirements for new EfW technologies.
+The Victorian Government will work with industry to anticipate the array of new technologies likely to enter the Victorian market, and EPA will provide regulatory certainty by continually updating guidance notes that set out regulatory requirements for new EfW technologies.

-What's not in scope of this guideline
+What's not in the scope of this guideline

-The processes and applications listed below are outside the scope of this guidance:
+The processes and applications listed below are outside the scope of this guideline:

-- incineration for the disposal of waste without energy recovery as the primary purpose - heat or gas capture as a by-product from a process - thermal treatment of contaminated soils - fuels produced exclusively for or used in the domestic market (for example fuels made from untreated wood)
+- incineration for the disposal of waste without energy recovery as the primary purpose - heat or gas capture as a by-product from a process - thermal treatment of contaminated soils - fuels produced exclusively for or used in the domestic market (for example, fuels made from untreated wood).

-Whilst the use of landfill and sewage gas is in scope, their production and capture does not directly fall under these guidelines.
-Sewage gas is considered a by-product of an existing process and landfill gas comes from waste that is first disposed to landfill.
-Information in relation to setting up bioreactor landfills can be found in Siting, design, operation and rehabilitation of landfills (publication 788).
+Whilst the use of gas from landfill and from wastewater treatment processes are in scope, their production and capture do not directly fall under this guideline.
+Gas from wastewater treatment is considered a by-product of an existing process and landfill gas comes from waste that is first disposed to landfill.
+Information in relation to setting up bioreactor landfills can be found in Siting, design, operation and rehabilitation of landfills (EPA publication 788).

-The use of transport fuel is also out of scope because the criteria outlined in this document are not relevant.
+The use of transport fuel is also out of this document's scope because the criteria outlined therein are not relevant.